- Determine which version of the Events Service that is compatible with your other platform components.

 |Ajax requests||1 KB||Yes|

-Ajax requests aren’t stored in the Events Service by default.
+By default, Ajax requests are not stored in the Events Service.